LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 ---
 layout: post
 title:  "100 years to solve an integral"
-subtitle: "The history of the Mercator Map and the integral of the secant"
+subtitle: "The history of the Mercator map and the integral of the secant"
 date:   2020-08-27
 author: Lior Sinai
 background: '/assets/posts/secant-mercator/Bartholomew_mercator1914.jpg'